 A couple of days before the event, we will share details via email of a Zoom call and Live stream on which we will make pairings and standings available.

 Entrants will need to be present for the Zoom call 15 mins before the start of the event in order to be included in the pairings.
 Failure to do so may result in being unable to take part in the tournament.

+Shogi is also known as Japanese chess or the Generals’ Game, is a two-player strategy board game in the same family as Western (international) chess, chaturanga, makruk, shatranj and xiangqi, and is the most popular of a family of chess variants native to Japan.
+Shōgi means general’s board game.
 Shogi is similar to chess but has a much larger game tree complexity because of the use of drops.
 The opening consists of arranging one’s defenses and positioning for attack, the mid game consists of attempting to break through the opposing defenses while maintaining one’s own, and the end game starts when one side’s defenses have been compromised.